Raphhh/puppy/README.md

 A module is an external package that you can add to Puppy like a pluggin.
 A module can add specific services, controllers, config, and so on.
 See the module documentation for more information.

 Adding a new module is very simple in Puppy.
-You just has to load the dependcy with Composer:
+You just has to load the package with Composer:
 ```console
 $ composer require <vendor/puppy-module>
 ```